department-of-veterans-affairs/va.gov-team/products/ask-va/products/ask-va-phase-1-product-outline.md

 # Ask VA Phase 1 - Product Outline
-Last updated by @beckyphung on January 8, 2024
+Last updated by @beckyphung on October 15, 2024

 **Jump to:**
 - [Overview](#overview)